Investigating the effect of noise channels on the quality of unitary t-designs: Visualisation of regions of acceptable quality

 \subsubsection{Amplitude damping channel}

 Regions of acceptable quality for the 2-design affected by the amplitude damping channel (see \equatref{eq:ampdamp}) are shown in \figref{fig:regionsafterampdamp2}, for different $\lambda$.
-For small $\lambda$, the region of acceptable quality is a sphere centred at the origin (similar to the region of acceptable quality for the 2-design affected by the depolarising noise channel for the model where noise is applied before the unitary operations).
-This suggests that the amplitude damping channel is also transformed into a depolarising channel if applied after the unitary operations.
+For small $\lambda$, the region of acceptable quality is once again a sphere centred at the origin, that is, the region of acceptable quality is once again similar to the region of acceptable quality for the 2-design affected by the depolarising noise channel for the model where noise is applied before the unitary operations.
 For large $\lambda$, the region of acceptable quality disappears.
-As discussed in \secref{sec:ampnumresultsafter}, the $\epsilon$ attained for $\lambda=1$ is much larger for the model where noise is applied after the unitary operations (see \figref{fig:afterampdamp2}).
+As discussed in \appendref{append:numresultsafter}, the $\epsilon$ attained for $\lambda=1$ is much larger for the model where noise is applied after the unitary operations (see \figref{fig:afterampdamp2}).
 Hence, all states in the Bloch sphere remain above the threshold of $\epsilon=0.5$ for large $\lambda$.
 Regions of acceptable quality for the 3-design affected by the amplitude damping channel are shown in \figref{fig:regionsafterampdamp3}.
 For small $\lambda$, the region of acceptable quality is a hollow spherical shell centred at the origin.
 Thus when amplitude damping is applied after the unitary operations, it is states close to the maximally mixed state, and not states close to \ket{0}, for which the quality is not acceptable.
 For large $\lambda$, the region of acceptable quality once again disappears.
-For the 4-design and the 5-design, the region of acceptable quality vanishes for $\lambda=0.2$, $\lambda=0.5$ and $\lambda=0.7$.
+For the 4-design and the 5-design, the region of acceptable quality vanishes for $\lambda=0.2$, $\lambda=0.5$, and $\lambda=0.7$.